Event-based MILP models for ride pooling applications: Numerical Experiments

-We use the two sets of benchmark instances\footnote{The instances are available at \url{http://neumann.hec.ca/chairedistributique/data/darp/branch-and-cut/}.} set $a$ and set $b$ created by the same author to compare C-DARP to Model~\ref{mod2} and \ref{mod3}.
+The test instances are the two sets of benchmark instances\footnote{The instances are available at \url{http://neumann.hec.ca/chairedistributique/data/darp/branch-and-cut/}.} set $a$ and set $b$ created in \cite{Cordeau2006}.
 The characteristics of the instances are summarized in Table~\ref{tab:charbm}.
 In all test instances we tighten the remaining time windows, i.e.\ the time windows not given by the pick-up time of inbound requests or by the drop-off time of outbound requests, respectively, as described in \cite{Cordeau2006}: The bounds of the missing time windows can be calculated according to equations \eqref{inbound} and \eqref{outbound} stated earlier in Section~\ref{sec:model}.